helix-editor/helix/book/src/install.md

 Helix also needs it's runtime files so make sure to copy/symlink the `runtime/` directory into the config directory (for example `~/.config/helix/runtime` on Linux/macOS).
 This location can be overriden via the `HELIX_RUNTIME` environment variable.

+## Building tree-sitter grammars

+Tree-sitter grammars must be fetched and compiled if not pre-packaged.
+Fetch grammars with `hx --fetch-grammars` (requires `git`) and compile them with `hx --build-grammars` (requires a C compiler).